List of Friends and Joey characters: Ugly Naked Guy

-Ugly Naked Guy (Jon Haugen): A tenant in the apartment in the building across from Monica's apartment—who frequently, perhaps invariably, is naked with the drapes open—so the gang is frequently commenting on his activities—playing cello, wearing "gravity boots", etc. He is first mentioned in the second episode of the series, but only appears twice: first, his belly and an arm are shown in "The One with the Giant Poking Device"—in which he is being poked from across the street by the gang (who think he is dead) with a long device made from chopsticks; second, a rear view of him from head to waist is shown in "The One Where Everybody Finds Out" (his final show)—in which he is moving out of his apartment and Ross tries to get the apartment by ingratiating himself with Ugly Naked Guy by cavorting with him in the nude.
-(In "The One with the Flashback", it is learned that he used to be "Hot Naked Guy", but then, in 1993, started putting on weight).
+Ugly Naked Guy (Jon Haugen): A tenant in the apartment in the building across from Monica's apartment who frequently, perhaps invariably, is naked with the drapes open—so the gang is frequently commenting on his activities—playing cello, wearing "gravity boots", etc. He is first mentioned in the second episode of the series, but only appears twice: first, his belly and an arm are shown in "The One with the Giant Poking Device"—in which he is being poked from across the street by the gang (who think he is dead) with a long device made from chopsticks; second, a rear view of him from head to waist is shown in "The One Where Everybody Finds Out" (his final show)—in which he is moving out of his apartment and Ross tries to get the apartment by ingratiating himself with Ugly Naked Guy by cavorting with him in the nude.
+(In "The One with the Flashback", it is learned that he used to be "Cute Naked Guy", but then, in 1993, started putting on weight).

 For many years, the identity of the actor that played him in his extremely limited appearances was a mystery.
-It was speculated that Michael G. Hagerty, the actor who played Mr. Treeger, was Ugly Naked Guy.
+It was speculated that Mike Hagerty, the actor who played Mr. Treeger, was Ugly Naked Guy.
 However, Hagerty denied this theory.
 On May 31, 2016, an article was published by Todd Van Luling in The Huffington Post, detailing his search for the identity of Ugly Naked Guy.
 His article revealed that an actor named Jon Haugen played the role.

 Introduced in season 2

-Mr. Treeger

-Mr. Treeger (Michael G. Hagerty): the superintendent of Monica's building, who first appears in "The One Where Heckles Dies", when he shows Mr. Heckles's lawyer to Monica and Rachel's apartment.
-He next appears in "The One with Phoebe's Dad", in which Ross thinks he is soliciting a bribe to fix Monica and Rachel's broken radiator (after they gave cookies instead of cash as Christmas tips and angered most of the servicepeople), when in fact Treeger actually appreciated the personal touch of the cookies.
-In season 4, when Joey rebuffs him for (gently) insulting Rachel in a moment of pique, he threatens to have Monica and Rachel evicted unless Joey helps him practice ballroom dancing to impress a woman.
-In "The One with the Free Porn", he cleans the shower drain of Chandler and Joey's newly won apartment, and warns them never to turn off their TV after they start receiving free porn.
-In his final on-screen appearance, he has a fireman break down the door to Monica's apartment after Joey tells him he smells gas while she and Chandler are away on their honeymoon.